LiamTWardle/Adaptavist-Word-Counter/README.md

 Alphabetical flag can be added with others in any order.
 I couldn't decide if this should be "alphabetical" or "alphabetically" so I've included both.

+## Read order from command line arguments

+Add an option to sort ascending/descending.
+It seems natural that the default order should be ascending when alphabetical, but the spec requires descending as default when sorting by frequency.
+To get round this I've added a boolean to mark if the order has been manually set, otherwise the default changes when using the alphabetical flag.